replicatedhq/replicated-docs/docs/reference/kots-cli-reset-password.md

 # reset-password

-If you’ve deployed an application with the admin console, the `kots reset-password` command will change the bcrypted password hash in the cluster, allowing you to log in again.
+If you deployed an application with the Replicated admin console, the `kots reset-password` command will change the bcrypted password hash in the cluster, allowing you to log in again.

 ### Usage
 ```bash